rsdoiel/antenna/archives/2025/science_and_technology_2025.29.md

 ## How to get rid of useless keys in Windows and turn them into something helpful

-date: 2025-07-22, updated: 2025-07-22, from: The Register (UK I.T.
+date: 2025-07-22, updated: 2025-07-23, from: The Register (UK I.T.
 News)

-<h4>Turn that Copilot or Scroll Lock key into a media control or extended character.</h4> <p>In the era of laptops and tenkeyless keyboards, many of us are living with fewer keys than we had years ago.
+<h4>Turn that Copilot or Scroll Lock key into a media control or extended character.</h4> <p><strong>HANDS ON</strong>  In the era of laptops and tenkeyless keyboards, many of us are living with fewer keys than we had years ago.
 But even on a small keyboard, you&#39;ll find keys that you just don&#39;t need. …</p>

 <br>